vitaliihonta/zio-temporal/docs/src/main/mdoc/testing/testing-workflows.md

 }
 ```
 **Notes**
-- Like `ZTestActivityEnvironment`, `ZTestWorkflowEnvironment.activityOptions[R]` provides with `ZActivityOptions` needed to run ZIO inside activities
+- Like `ZTestActivityEnvironment`, `ZTestWorkflowEnvironment.activityRunOptions[R]` provides with `ZActivityOptions` needed to run ZIO inside activities
+  - `ZTestWorkflowEnvironment.activityRunOptionsWithZIO[R]` allows building a ZIO accessing `ZActivityRunOptions` (like `ZIO.serviceWithZIO` for ZIO environment)
 - `ZWorker.addActivityImplementation` can be used to provide activity implementations

 ## Time skipping